rust-secure-code/cargo-auditable/README.md

 auditable-build = "0.1"
 ```

-Create a build.rs file next to `Cargo.toml` with the following contents:
+Create a `build.rs` file next to `Cargo.toml` with the following contents:
 ```rust
 fn main() {
     auditable_build::collect_dependency_list();
 }
 ```

-Add the following to your `main.rs` (or any other file for that matter):
+Add the following to the beginning your `main.rs` (or any other file):

 ```rust
 static COMPRESSED_DEPENDENCY_LIST: &[u8] = auditable::inject_dependency_list!();